davitshahnazaryan3/SLFGenerator/README.md

 ### Storey-loss-function (SLF) Generator

 TODO:   Remove heavy libraries for the installer
+        Add consideration of mutually exclusive and simultaneous damage states

 The tool allows the automated production of SLFs based on input fragility, consequence and quantity data.